 The QOF indicators for Chronic Kidney Disease (CKD) are based on a practice register of people aged over 18 with chronic kidney disease from any cause.
 Inclusion in the register is based on estimated Glomerular Filtration Rate (eGFR), a measure of kidney function.
 Those whose kidney function is assessed at stage 3-5 based on this test are eligible for inclusion on the register.
 Note that this register was introduced to the QOF in April 2006 so data are only available for six years.

 For 2006/07 the final prevalence rate reported from QOF registers was 1.8%, much lower than the true figure expected to emerge over time.
 The establishment of CKD registers in Scotland was dependent on the existence of systems to support eGFR testing.
 Unfortunately, in some areas there were delays in introducing eGFR testing and as a result fewer patients than expected were included on CKD registers.
 By 2007/08 the rate had risen to 2.7%, an increase that was expected and likely to be due largely to improvements in case ascertainment, supported by the improved availability of eGFR testing in Scotland.
 Further increases to 3.0% for 2008/09, 3.2% in 2009/10; 3.3% in 2010/11 and 2011/12 are likely to reflect ongoing improvements in formal diagnosis of stage 3-5 Chronic Kidney Disease in Scotland.
-In 2012/13, 2013/14 and 2014/15 the prevalence for CKD reduced slightly with the prevalence recorded at 3.2%, the same as in 2009/10.
+From 2012/13 to 2015/16, the prevalence for CKD remained constant at 3.2%, the same as in 2009/10.

 Further information on the occurrence of chronic kidney disease in Scotland is available on the following website: